institut-de-genomique/Ultimate-DataTable/docs/configuration.md

-	"batch":boolean, //for batch mode one url with all data "method":'post' or function(line){ return 'method'},//The HTTP verb "value":function(value){ return value;}, //used to transform the value send to the server "callback":function(datatable, errorsNumber){} //used to have a callback after save all elements.
+	"batch":boolean, //for batch mode one url with all data "method":'post' or function(line){ return 'method'},//The HTTP verb "value":function(value){ return value;}, //used to transform the value send to the server "httpConfig": { headers: { "Authorization": "ixxx" } }, // Pass these options to the $http service.
+	"callback":function(datatable, errorsNumber){} //used to have a callback after save all elements.
 }
 ```